What is title protection for financial planners?

 Are CFP Board and NAPFA on board with title protection?

-Over the years, we have discussed the idea of the legal recognition of financial planners through title protection with CFP Board and NAPFA leaders.
-While we would like the support of every organization that caters to the needs of financial planners to join us in this endeavor, we recognize that each organization must determine for itself whether it is something they can support.
+Over the years, FPA has discussed the idea of the legal recognition of financial planners through title protection with CFP Board and NAPFA leaders.
+While we would like the support of every organization that caters to the needs of financial planners to join us in this endeavor, we recognize that each organization has to determine for itself whether it is something they can support.
 Whether they support this endeavor or not, CFP Board and NAPFA are good partners, we respect them, and we look forward to working with them on this or other issues in the future.